roopansh/rshare/README.md

   - Download file from link / public repository

+##Version 2 :-

+  - Completely new look

+  - Password is hashed and saved for the new upload files

-  - Hashing password set on the uploaded files
+  - Captcha validation while uploading the files

 ### Setting up

-1. Your machine needs to have django installed
+1. Your machine needs to have django installed. (taken care by install.sh)

 2. Clone the repository, unzip and go to the main directory of the repo .